 They usually form the majority of a company’s customer base.
 These are the impulsive customers who go with their instincts than with the brand.
 They have dropped by your store because something about the store has caught their eye.
 They do not want to commit to your brand as they are very much interested in other brands too.
 They tend to spend a lot of time looking around, whether they intend to buy something or not.

-Every customer is a potential loyal customer as long as you give them enough reasons to become one.
-Categorising your customers as per above not only helps you customise the customer experience suited for each type, but also makes you efficient in dealing with them.
+Every customer is a potentially loyal customer as long as you give them enough reasons to become one.
+Categorising your customers as per above not only helps you customise the customer experience suited for each type but also makes you efficient in dealing with them.
 It is also very important to accept customers for who they are.
 Perhaps Jeffrey Gitomer’s quote sums it up quite well,